openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

    part of your post that others see when they are browsing on the **Discussion** page or scrolling through one of the content-specific topics.

 #.
 Enter the text of your post.
-To format the text or to add links or
+To format the text or to add links or images,
+   use the formatting options above the text box.

+#.
+To add an image, you need to choose the right formatting option from the above
-   images, use the formatting options above the text box.
-It is a good practice to add an image description to the image as it is useful for users who cannot see (visually impaired or using screen readers).
+   text box, and choose the image you want to upload by clicking on the **Choose File** button.
+Then add a description to the image in the **Description** text box.
+It is a good practice to add an image description to the image as it is useful for users who cannot see the image.
+However, if you do not wish to add an image, you may check the check box **This image is for decorative purposes only and does not require a description.** given below.

    .. note:: Any text formatting or images that you add are only visible when
       others read your post in a web browser.
 The edX mobile app currently does